-The term “tax planning” is used in a narrow and a broad interpretation.
-According to the narrow understanding of the term, tax planning only includes the target-oriented influencing of taxes.
-In contrast, the broad interpretation also includes the influence of taxation on the determination of entrepreneurial action possibilities.
-The business analysis of the tax burden with the help of state-of-the-art methods and tools is necessary in view of the great weight of tax payments, the low transparency of tax law and the considerable scope for shaping all major decisions in order to maintain national and international competitiveness.
+The term “tax planning” is used in both a narrow and broad sense.
+According to the narrow interpretation, tax planning includes only the target-oriented influence of tax.
+In contrast, the broad interpretation of the term also includes the influence of taxation on the determination of possible entrepreneurial actions.
+The business analysis of the tax burden, with the help of state-of-the-art methods and tools, is necessary in view of the heavy weight of tax payments, complexity of tax laws and considerable scope to shape and maintain national and international competitiveness.

-On the other hand, tax planning possibilities in practice stand in contradiction to rules that try to prevent base erosion and profit shifting between companies or countries.
-Most countries in the world have implemented anti-avoidance rules that make it more difficult for the taxpayers to reach their goal of optimization.
-Next to these rules, we have in most tax systems a set of transfer pricing rules that governs the relationship between affiliated parties.
+Tax planning contradicts the rules that try to prevent base erosion and profit shifting between companies or countries.
+Most countries have implemented anti-avoidance rules that make it more difficult for taxpayers to reach their goal of optimization.
+Most tax systems have a set of transfer pricing rules that govern the relationship between affiliated parties.
 Transactions between affiliated parties need to meet the arm´s length principle in order to be recognized from a tax perspective.

-And the last important instrument that states have enacted in practice are cfc rules that hinder taxpayers to shift profits abroad into low-taxing countries.
-All of these instruments are explained in the following.
+Importantly, states have enacted CFC Rules that hinder taxpayers to shift profits abroad into low-taxing countries.
+All of these instruments are explained in the following section.

 3.1 Rules of Anti-Avoidance (Structure, Finance)

-It happens quite often in practice that taxpayers try to circumvent the law.
-If they hide their income in part or in total from the tax authorities or try to obtain a tax refund that they are not entitled to by law, this is illegal and called tax fraud.
-Anti-abuse rules, on the contrary, look at legal structures.
-They may be structured in a more general way in the sense of catch-all provisions, then we call them GAAR (general anti-abuse rules), or they may address only specific situations.
-They may be implemented in the national law, in double taxation treaties or in European Union law.
+It is illegal for taxpayers to hide income, in part or in full, from the tax authorities or to try to obtain a tax refund that they are not entitled to by law.
+However, taxpayers do try to circumvent the law and this is tax fraud.

+In contrast, anti-abuse rules take the legal structures into account.
+At times, these rules are structured in a general way and comprise catch-all provisions, known as GAAR (general anti-abuse rules).
+These rules sometimes address only specific situations.
+The rules are implemented in national law, double taxation treaties or European Union law.

-Tax laws cannot be circumvented by misuse of legal structuring options.
-If there is an abuse, the tax claim arises in the same way as it would in the case of a legal arrangement appropriate to the economic transactions.
-The application of the law favorable to him as sought by the taxpayer is denied.
+Tax laws cannot be circumvented by the misuse of legal structuring options.
+If there is an abuse of law, the tax claim arises in the same manner as it would arise in a legal arrangement and one which is appropriate to the economic transaction.
+The application of the law as sought by the taxpayer is denied.

-An abuse of tax law is given if a legal structuring is chosen,
+There is an abuse of tax law if the legal structuring is:

-which is inappropriate for achieving the desired objective,
+inappropriate for achieving the desired objective;

-is intended to reduce tax and
+intended to reduce tax; and

-cannot be justified by economic or other considerable non-tax reasons.
+cannot be justified on the basis of economic or other considerable non-tax related reasons.

-In the legal structuring of economic transactions, the taxpayer is free within the framework of the law.
-Also, from the point of view of tax law, the chosen legal arrangement is to be recognized in principle.
+In the legal structuring of economic transactions, a taxpayer has freedom of choice within the framework of the law.
+From a tax law point of view, a chosen legal arrangement is recognized in principle.
 The motive to save taxes does not make a legal arrangement inappropriate per se.

-An abusive arrangement is characterized by the fact that the taxpayer does not use the “appropriate” legal arrangement presupposed by the legislator in order to achieve certain economic goals, although there are no significant non-tax reasons for this, but chooses an unusual legal path, on which the goal of saving taxes is not supposed to be achievable according to the legislator's evaluations and underlying considerations.
-Accordingly, an abuse of tax law exists if the taxpayer avoids an appropriate path and instead takes a path that is also taxable according to the legislator's assessment, but as such does not fulfill any taxable event.
+An abusive arrangement is characterized by the fact that the taxpayer does not use the “appropriate” legal arrangement presupposed by the legislator in order to achieve certain economic goals, even though there are no significant non-tax related reasons for making such an arrangement.
+In other words, there is an abusive arrangement when a taxpayer chooses an unusual legal path, in which the goal of saving taxes is not supposed to be achievable according to the legislator's evaluations and underlying considerations.
+Therefore, an abuse of tax law exists if the taxpayer avoids an appropriate path and chooses a path that is also taxable according to the legislator's assessment, but as such does not trigger a taxable event.